AmauryHamon/master-thesis/05.PRESENTATION/2023-06-01-presentation/2023-06-01-MA-Thesis-Presentation-V2.iapresenter/text.md

 # Thinking Contextualising Creating

-	Organisation Tools for a post-capital design approach	\
+	Online tools of collaborative research and knowledge making for alternative creative practices	\
 	\
 	\
 	\
 	Amaury Hamon, HEAD Media Design 22–24
 ---
 ## Starting point
-	Which tools allow a post-capital approach to design?
+	Which online tools are used by artists and designers for research?
+Which ones allow a collaborative approach to sharing organising knowledge?
 	\
 	A possibility is nurturing the commons and creating tools for cooperation and exchange.
 One in particular is digital gardening one's knowledge, with tools such as Are.na
 ---